Ground Anchor System Applications

 The straight shaft pressure-grouted ground anchor works well for weak fissured rock and coarse soil.
 It also can be used for fine-grained soil without cohesion.
 The last type is the straight shaft gravity-grouted anchor, which is usually installed into rock or extremely dense soil.
 A hollow stem auger method or a rotary drilling process is used.
 With gravity displacement options, the anchor is grouted into a borehole with a straight shaft.

-Geo Craft Builders has the expertise, developed over 20 years, and includes projects of all sizes and access constraints in both urbanized areas and the most remote mountain summits.
-If you would like more information about ground anchor systems or have any questions regarding feasibility, constructability, or pricing, reach out to us at Geocraft Builders today.
-We look forward to working with you.
+Geo Craft Builders has the expertise in ground anchor system application, developed over 20 years, and includes projects of all sizes and access constraints in both urbanized areas and the most remote mountain summits.
+If you would like more information about ground anchor systems or have any questions regarding feasibility, constructability, or pricing, contact us today.
+We look forward to working with you